Ouranosinc/Magpie/docs/authentication.rst

     5. An email is sent back to the original submitter to notify them that their account is validated and ready to be employed.
 The now created :term:`User` will be able to login using the available :ref:`authn_requests` methods.

-    6. (Optional) When :envvar:`MAGPIE_USER_REGISTERED_ENABLED` was activated, an additional notification email is sent to :envvar:`MAGPIE_USER_REGISTERED_EMAIL_RECIPIENT` to inform of the account that was validated and the generated :term:`User` from completed registration.
+    6. (Optional) When :envvar:`MAGPIE_USER_REGISTRATION_NOTIFY_ENABLED` was activated, an additional notification email is sent to :envvar:`MAGPIE_USER_REGISTRATION_NOTIFY_EMAIL_RECIPIENT` to inform of the account that was validated and the generated :term:`User` from completed registration.
        This email can be the same as the approving administrator email, or a completely different authority, whichever is desired to be notified of completed new :term:`User` accounts.